4477th Test and Evaluation Squadron: Operations

 The aircraft were collected at the Department of Energy's Tonopah Test Range, where they were flown by the squadron.
 The squadron operated MiG-17s until 1982, but mostly MiG-21s and MiG-23s.
 When possible, additional Soviet equipment was added to the planes and tested against USAF planes, like a flare dispenser from a Sukhoi Su-25 shot down in Afghanistan.
-This practice proved to be very important as tests with real Soviet equipment proved several times USAF equipment was designed according to American specifications, different from the Soviet ones, and results against the "real thing" were many times surprisingly different than expected.
+This practice proved to be very important as tests with real Soviet equipment proved several times that USAF equipment was designed according to American specifications, different from the Soviet ones, and results against the "real thing" were many times surprisingly different than expected.

-The maintainers of the 4477th made miracles to keep the MiGs in service.
-Considering MiGs were not built to last, no instruction manuals and technical data were available, and, last but not least, as no spare parts or components were easy to get, they did a pretty good job.
-In best cases MiGs were delivered from unknown sources and were dismantled for spares.
-In worst cases reverse engineering was needed.
+The maintainers of the 4477th overcame significant obstacles to keep the MiGs in service.
+No instruction manuals and technical data were available, and spare parts or components were difficult to get.
+MiGs were delivered from unknown sources and dismantled for spares.
+When that was not available, reverse engineering was needed.
 Sometimes CIA sources or US manufacturers supplied components.

 From 1977 to 1988 the 4477th Squadron flew three models of MiGs.
-After being active for more than a decade the secret aggressor unit flew their MiGs in more than 15,000 sorties.
-To minimize risks MiGs never flew in bad weather or at night.
+After being active for more than a decade, the secret Aggressor unit flew their MiGs in more than 15,000 sorties.
+To minimize risks, MiGs never flew in bad weather or at night.
 The end of Cold War and the high costs of keeping the MiGs in flight condition meant the program was ended in March 1988.

-Inventory

-They Squadron used MiG-17F, MiG-17PF (Lim-5P), MiG-21F-13 (ex Indonesian), MiG-21MF (ex Egyptian), MiG-23MS (ex Egyptian), MiG-23BN (ex Egyptian) and Chengdu F-7B (bought new in 1987).

-First two MiG-17 were ex-Syrian MiG-17F (Have Ferry) and ex-Indonesian Lim-5P.

-One MiG-17F was lost in accident in 1979.